kcaran/jquery-cityentry/README.md

 jquery-cityentry
 ================
 This is a jQuery plugin for selecting a state and city.
-For Massachusetts and New Hampshire, the user selects a city from a dropdown list.
+For Massachusetts, Maine, and New Hampshire, the user selects a city from a dropdown list.
 For all other states, they can free-key the city.

 The plugin relies on Chosen, a jQuery plugin that makes select boxes more user-friendly.
 It also uses the jQuery Validation plugin for validation.